zacnel909/MovieBrowser/README.md

 ### Code Maintenance
 Use [Prettier](https://prettier.io/) to format.<br />
-Simple documentation for custom hooks to increase reusability.
+Simple documentation for custom hooks to increase reusability.<br />
 Move styles from inline .js to sass files.
 Inline styles are convenient for development.